WHAT IS WESTERN CIVILIZATION?

 progress and perfection.

-emphasize reason and science, but these aspects had been stripped away by those
+religions to emphasize reason and science, but these aspects had been stripped

 The enlightenment can be divided into three parts: